208-210 North Main Street,

 Besides the theater, the Tivoli Building held several stores and apartments upstairs.

 In 1929, the theater was wired for sound, and from then on, it featured movies only.
+It was remodelled in 1937 to the plans of architect Lawrence Monberg of architectural firm Monberg & Wagner

 It remained Mishawaka’s largest and most popular movie house for nearly three more decades, until closing in 1958.